MooersLab/writingLogTemplate/README.md

 - Planned: a version for typist.

 The LaTeX version will have the most features.
-The tex file is easy to edit in a free account on [Overleaf](https://www.overleaf.com/).
+The `logXXXhiddenCommentsVer0.5.5.tex` file is easy to edit in a free account on [Overleaf](https://www.overleaf.com/).
 You can view it in the rich text format if you cannot tolerate LaTeX.
 Overleaf is accessible to anyone with access to the World Wide Web.
 As a result, this format best follows the FAIR principles because not everyone has access to MS Word.